grantjenks/free-python-games/README.rst

 Tic Tac Toe
 ...........

 Tic Tac Toe -- classic game.
+Click the screen to place an X or O. Connect three in a row and you win!

 .. image:: http://www.grantjenks.com/docs/freegames/_static/tictactoe.gif
    :alt: Tictactoe Free Python Game